booktype/PDFreactor-examples/README.md

 (Other proprietary export renderers can be added, like PrinceXML.
 We decided to go with PDFreactor, because their support of baseline-grid is making it that bit more attractive.
-The open source version vivliostyle is impressive, but does not support hyphenation... yet.
-For details, see the great site `www.print-css.rocks`.)
+The open source version of vivliostyle is impressive, but does not support hyphenation... yet.
+For details, see the great site http://www.print-css.rocks/ ).

 If you have PrinceXML installed, you can also create PDFs from the HTML/CSS files to get an impression of what they will come out like.
-In your terminal, move to the folder with the HTML/CSS file and type (.e.g.):
+In your terminal, move to the folder with the HTML/CSS file and type (e.g.):

 `prince -s pdfreactor-style.css pdfreactor-body.html -o princexml.pdf`

-This will create a PDF by the name of pdfreactor-body.pdf

-## Running PDFreactor from the command line

-Yuo can create PDF files using the command line as well.
-After downloading the Tarball from `http://www.pdfreactor.com/download/` and extracting it (anywhere) on your system, you can use the following command to create a PDF:

-`cd /path/to/pdfreactor/html/file/; /path/to/pdfreactor/bin/pdfreactor.py -i body-pdfreactor.html -o pdfreactor.pdf`

-Important: the CSS file needs to be in the same folder AND the css file needs to be linked in the header of the HTML file.
-Inside the CSS file, you need to link to the font files as a relative path.

 ## Structure